law108000/nestjs-blueprint-crud/README.md

 This library draws inspiration from [SailsJS](https://sailsjs.com/) and its blueprint API, bringing the concept of automatic CRUD generation to the modern NestJS ecosystem with full TypeScript support and contemporary development practices.

+I used Sails.js for several years, but i decided to migrate to another NestJS library due to evolving business needs.
+The migration path was quite painful, so I developed and published this package to help others who might face similar challenges.

 ## Enhancements over Sails.js Blueprints

 This NestJS implementation goes beyond the original Sails.js blueprint concept by providing significant improvements: